RoySegall/linkedin-python-parser/README.md

 This project parsing LinkedIn profiles.

+## First thing.
+Copy the example settings file to a custom one:

+`cp settings.example.yml settings.yml`

+Edit the settings.

 ## Before installing

 1. Make sure you have a [RethinkDB](https://www.rethinkdb.com) instance running.
 2. Make sure the [geckdriver](https://github.com/mozilla/geckodriver) is located in a place you know
 3. Run [Selenium](http://www.seleniumhq.org/) in the background.
-4. Register to linkedin and set the user credentials under the `linkedin` property.
+4. Register to linkedin and set the user credentials under the `linkedin` property in the settings file you created.

-## Settings
-Copy the example settings file to a custom one:

-`cp settings.example.yml settings.yml`

-Edit the settings.

 ## Installation
 ```bash